 2. Foldable Phones

-If you thought flip phones were a thing of the past, you might be surprised in 2020.
+We've seen big changes in the evolution of smartphones.
+But if you thought flip phones were a thing of the past, you might be surprised in 2020.
 There is a growing foldable phone trend that may have consumers recalling their very first flip-style phones.
 Several Android vendors have already launched foldable phone designs and in 2020.
 Even the iconic Motorola RAZR is back on the scene with a new foldable look.